 After The Event

 Thinking of safety helps, although we can all fall victim to the unexpected.
-Contact sports such as rugby, or football do cause injuries, although a surprising number come from falls, or misjudged landings.
+Contact sports such as rugby, or football do cause issues, with a surprising number of head injuries coming from falls, or misjudged landings.

 With the advent of compulsory seat belts reducing driving risks, this type of head injury has taken the lead in accidental causes.
 The most significant factor in recovering from them is to ensure the damage is understood.